ng-n/aws-bootcamp-cruddur-2023/journal/week1.md

 2. Push and tag a image to DockerHub [DONE]
 3. Use multi-stage building for a Docker build [DONE]
 4. Implement a healthcheck in the V3 Docker compose file
+5. Research best practices for Dockerfiles and implement it in your Dockerfile [DONE]
-5. Install Docker on the local machine and get the same containers running outside Gitpod / Codespaces [DONE]
+6. Install Docker on the local machine and get the same containers running outside Gitpod / Codespaces [DONE]
-6. Launch an EC2 instance that has Docker installed, and pull a container to run your own Docker processes
+7. Launch an EC2 instance that has Docker installed, and pull a container to run your own Docker processes

 [NOTE] The Docker is already installed on the local machine before performing the following 1-6 tasks.
 The installation instruction can be easily found on the Internet.